Egyptian–Libyan War: Truce

 Libya and Egypt both portrayed the outcome as a victory for themselves.
 They never reached a formal peace agreement after the war, but ceased combat operations and upheld a truce.
 Tensions nevertheless remained high, with Sadat and Gaddafi trading insults in the days following the conflict.
-Libyan Foreign Minister Abdul Munim Huny wrote a letter to the United Nations Security Council, alleging that the Egyptians had destroyed schools and hospitals, caused significant damage to five towns, and inflicted "a great loss of life among innocent civilians".
+Libyan Foreign Minister Abdel Moneim al-Houni wrote a letter to the United Nations Security Council, alleging that the Egyptians had destroyed schools and hospitals, caused significant damage to five towns, and inflicted "a great loss of life among innocent civilians".
 The Security Council declined to discuss the matter.
 The Libyan government also accused the United States of sharing combat intelligence with Egypt.
 On 24 August Egypt and Libya exchanged prisoners.
 Large concentrations of troops remained stationed along the border in the immediate aftermath of the conflict, but these were eventually withdrawn, as the lack of infrastructure in the area made long-term deployments of significant forces difficult.

 International media was barred from the combat zone during the war, making independent confirmation about details of the conflict difficult.
 Observers were surprised by Sadat's sudden declaration of a ceasefire, as Egyptian officials had been telling diplomats that Sadat intended on invading Libya and deposing Gaddafi.
 Over the course of the border war the Palestinian Liberation Organisation leader Yasser Arafat flew between Tripoli and Cairo in an attempt to mediate its resolution.
 Two Libyan military officers accompanied Arafat to Egypt to attempt to reach a solution.
 Shortly before the end of fighting the President of Algeria, Houari Boumediène, also intervened to mediate, and the government of Kuwait announced it would assist.
 However, several diplomatic sources reported that the United States government had encouraged Sadat to end the conflict.
 Taking into account Egyptian failures during the Yom Kippur War and the lack of infrastructure in the Western Desert, American officials believed that the Egyptians could not sustain an invasion of Libya and would thus be forced to withdraw in humiliation.
 The Americans believed this would damage Sadat's reputation, thus undermining his political clout or even possibly leading to his downfall.
 Since the United States deemed him to be of key importance in Egypt achieving peace with Israel, its ally, they pressed him to end the fighting.
 They also feared that the Soviets would intervene in favor of Libya.